 - Signals move across the synapse, the place where the axon of one neuron meets the dendrite of another, using chemicals called neurotransmitters.

 Use the resource below to answer the questions that follow.

 - Neurons at http://www.youtube.com/watch?v=jOkp68kUQvc (3:16)

 - What are the three types of neurons?

-- What neurons are most abundant in the central nervous system?
+- What neurons are most abundant in our brain?